Stressful times call for more purposeful focus on self-care. You may want to implement these tips to try to alleviate some of your stress.*

 In addition, here is a brief list of on and off campus resources where you can obtain support, guidance, and assistance:

-- Check out this Counseling Services webpage for additional tipst http://www.sjsu.edu/counseling/students/Additional_Resources/Self-Help_Tips/index.html
+- Check out this Counseling and Psychological Services webpage for additional tipst http://www.sjsu.edu/counseling/students/Additional_Resources/Self-Help_Tips/index.html

 - This Kaiser website also has great podcasts.